Kaliexe/Custom-Editor-Scripts/README.md

   -UI/Horizontal Two Button List

     - creates a horizontal two button list in a canvas.
 Will create a new canvas if there is none in hierarchy
-    - small bug/WIP: 2+ selected objects results in wrong parenting.
-For now, use one at a time

   ![Screenshot](Screenshots/UIHL0.png)

   ![Screenshot](Screenshots/UIHL1.png)